Atayal people: Three-stone stove (hka') in Atayal culture

 The upper part of the house is constructed using wood and bamboo, secured with yellow rattan.
 The more you burn the yellow rattan, the tighter and stronger it becomes.
-Fire keep the house dry and warm.
+Fire keeps the house dry and warm.
 Not only serving to cook, but fire also prevent moisture, deter insects, and inhibit material decay for their house.

 The smoke produced rises and wafts towards the shelves "gaga", where hunting tools, rattan hats, and weapons are stored, keeping them dry.

 The ancestors of the Atayal people are buried underground below bed, and the fire helps keep them warm.
-Atayal people believe that the smoke from Three-stone stove (hka') carries messages to their ancestors, ensuring that ancestors can hear our promise and thus, they will not break their vows.
+Atayal people believe that the smoke from three-stone stoves (hka) carry messages to their ancestors, ensuring that ancestors can hear their promise and thus, they will not break their vows.